Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 9: Climb to Everest Base Camp via Gorak Shep

 The highlight of our journey!
-Today, we climb to Gorak Shep (5,170m) before making our way to Everest Base Camp (5,364m).
-The trail leads us across the vast Khumbu Glacier, offering incredible views of the surrounding peaks.
-After spending time at the base camp, we return to Gorak Shep, completing a long and fulfilling 8-9 hour hike.
+Today, we trek to Gorakshep (5,170m) first, where we drop our gear, and then head to Everest Base Camp (5,364m).
+The trail leads us across the vast, famous Khumbu Glacier, offering incredible views of the surrounding peaks and the dramatic Khumbu Icefall.
+After spending time at the Base Camp sign for photos, we return to Gorakshep.
+This is a long and fulfilling 8-9 hour day.

-Day 10: Hike to Kala Patthar and Trek to Pheriche
+Day 10: Hike to Kala Patthar (aka Kalapatthar) and Trek to Pheriche

 Day 11-12: Trek back to Lukla